-Action Number Acti ion and Tasks Planned Outcome Outcome Measure Lead (supported by) 1.
-Further develop the Active Travel network Seeks to meet Objective 1 - Increase the AT network with an extra 5% infrastructure over the next 5 years a) Identify network of routes, including the identification and integration of the Core Path Network, that connect communities where 'every day' journeys could be made by cycle or foot b) Develop an online system where the public can identify new active travel routes and/or enhancement to existing routes, and promote its use. c) Develop a set of criteria, which includes landowner support, to enable the prioritisation of new routes for feasibility study and further development. d) Develop designs for prioritised routes in anticipation of submitting applications for funding. e) As funding becomes available, construct prioritised routes. f) Ongoing continued support for community group Active Travel projects.
+Action Number Acti on and Tasks Planned Outcome Outcome Measure Lead (supported by) 1.
+Further develop the Active Travel network Seeks to meet Objective 1 - Increase the AT network with an extra 5% infrastructure over the next 5 years a) Identify network of routes that connect communities where 'every day' journeys could be made by cycle or foot. b) Develop an online system where the public can identify new active travel routes and/or enhancement to existing routes, and promote its use. c) Develop a set of criteria to enable the prioritisation of new routes for feasibility study and further development. d) Develop designs for prioritised routes in anticipation of submitting applications for funding. e) As funding becomes available, construct prioritised routes.
 Provision of new/improved active travel routes that reflect the needs of communities, which have been prioritised using a clear and transparent process.
 Increase in the length of Active Travel infrastructure connecting communities, which accommodates both pedestrians and cyclists.
-Feedback from members of the public when new/improved infrastructure is completed. a) by 2023 Q2 b) by 2023 Q3 c) by 2023 Q4 d) Ongoing e) Ongoing Sustainable Trave Officer Moray Access Manager (Traffic Team)
+Feedback from members of the public when new/improved infrastructure is completed. a) by 2022 Q2 b) by 2022 Q3 c) by 2022 Q4 d) Ongoing e) Ongoing Sustainable Travel Officer (Traffic Team)

-Action Number Ac tion and Tasks Planned Outcome Outcome Measure Timescale Lead (supported by) 2.
-Develop Active Travel Masterplans for key settlements in Moray Seeks to meet Objective 1- Increase the AT network with an extra 5% infrastructure over the next 5 years a) Identify key settlements based on population and current transport network that would benefit from a co- ordinated approach to Active Travel infrastructure provision, including cycle parking, based on the 20- minute neighbourhood concept. b) Consult with relevant communities and stakeholders to identify demand for movement and 'missing' links in the network. c) Assess the feasibility of providing the infrastructure and determine outline costs. d) Identify funding sources and/or community/third sector groups who can work to develop and deliver infrastructure, where infrastructure proposals do not meet prioritisation criteria.
-Co-ordinated approach to the identification and delivery of Active Travel infrastructure within the key settlements, based on the 20-minute neighbourhood concept as set out in National Planning Framework 4.
+Action Number Action and Tasks Planned Outcome Outcome Measure Timescale Lead (supported by) 2.
+Develop Active Travel Masterplans for key settlement in Moray.
+Seeks to meet Objective 1-Increase the AT network with an extra 5% infrastructure ov the next 5 years. that would benefit from a co- ordinated approach to Active Travel infrastructure provision, including cycle parking, based on the 20- minute neighbourhood concept. b) Consult with relevant Co-ordinated approach to the identification and delivery of Active Travel infrastructure within the key settlements, based on the 20-minute neighbourhood concept as set out in National Planning Framework 4.
 Increase in the length of Active Travel infrastructure within communities, which accommodates both pedestrians and cyclists.
-Feedback from members of the public when new/improved infrastructure is completed. a) by 2023 Q2 b) by 2024 Q3 c) by 2025 Q1 d) Ongoing e) Ongoing Sustainable Travel Officer (Transport Development and Traffic Teams, Strategic Plans and Development Team)
+Feedback from members of the public when new/improved infrastructure is completed. a) by 2022 Q2 b) by 2023 Q3 c) by 2024 Q1 d) Ongoing e) Ongoing Sustainable Travel Officer (Transport Development and Traffic Teams, Strategic Plans and Development Team)

-Action Number Planned Outcome Outcome Measure Timescale Lead (supported by) 3.
+Action Number Ac tion and Tasks Planned Outcome Outcome Measure Timescale Lead (supported by) 3.
 Embed Active Travel opportunities within new developments Seeks to meet Objective 1 -Increase the AT network with an extra 5% infrastructure over the next 5 years a) Apply Local Development Plan policies to ensure that residential streets are designed to encourage walking and cycling over the use of the private car by providing well-connected, safe and appealing routes. b) Ensure that developments that are adjacent to un-developed sites make allowance for future- connections for pedestrians and cyclists. c) Assess the off-site walking and cycling infrastructure required to provide reasonable connection to nearby facilities such as schools, healthcare, shopping and leisure, and where required seek provision through the use of planning condition. d) Request Travel Plans for developments, which will attract people to the site, e.g. employment, hospitals and schools, and monitor their implementation.
 Well-connected developments with the appropriate level of walking and cycling infrastructure provided which leads to Active Travel being the preferred mode of transport for local, every day journeys.
 Surveys of residents of new developments to determine whether the physical infrastructure and environment provided has led to them making more journeys by Active Travel instead of by private vehicles.
 Pedestrian and cycle counts in new developments.
 Action and Tasks are ongoing.
-Sustainable Travel Officer (Transport Development and Traffic Teams, Strategic Plans and Developmen Team)
+Sustainable Travel Officer (Transport Development and Traffic Teams, Strategic Plans and Development Team)